nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/security/file-download-security-policies.md

 ---
 {{> wistia_video id='8qt7oqor9j'}}

-Extract from the course [What's New in Nuxeo Platform 2015](https://university.hyland.com/courses/e4071) on [Nuxeo University](https://university.hyland.com)
+Extract from the course [What's New in Nuxeo Platform 2015](https://university.hyland.com/courses/e4071) on [Hyland University](https://university.hyland.com)

 In addition to the permissions applying to a document, which restrict access to a document as a whole, it's possible to specify more fine-grained permissions to disallow the download of some file attachments.